idaholab/malamute/doc/content/getting_started/installation.md

 ./run_tests -j8
 ```

+!alert! note
+The `-j8` flag in the above commands signifies the number of processor cores used to
+build the code and run the tests.
+The number in that flag can be changed to the
+number of physical and virtual cores on the workstation being used to build MALAMUTE.
+!alert-end!

 If MALAMUTE is working correctly, all active tests will pass.
 This indicates that
 MALAMUTE is ready to be used and further developed.